penningjoy/penningjoy.github.io/_posts/2019-08-12-helloWorld.markdown

 ---
 layout: post
-title:  "My first blog post"
+title:  "Greetings using Python"
 date:   2019-08-12 17:38:36 -0400
 Author: "Joydeep Banerjee"
 categories: Basics
+permalink: /:categories/:title
 ---
 Some Python basics for you.